Li-Ming-Fan/transformer-tensorflow/README.md

 Tested with tensorflow version 1.8.0

-Using Zeras for model wrapper: pip install Zeras
+Using Zeras for model wrapper: pip install Zeras==0.4.1

 ### Reference